pyth-network/pyth-sdk-rs/pyth-sdk-solana/README.md

 #### On-chain

-To read the price from a price account on-chain, this library provides a `load_price_from_account_info` method that constructs `Price` struct from Account Info:
+To read the price from a price account on-chain, this library provides a `load_price_from_account_info` method that constructs `Price` struct from AccountInfo:

 ```rust
 use pyth_sdk_solana::{load_price_from_account_info, Price};